udai-arneja/HLP21/README.md

 By dragging from a port to another port a wire can be created.
 This sends a new wire message to **BusWire** with the two port Ids.

+#### Delete Wires - waiting for interface

+This function will be able to select wires based on their bounding boxes, created by **BusWire**, from this the wireId(s) are sent to **BusWire** to be deleted.
+This will be used when deleting symbols, checking if they have any wires associated with them etc.

+## Functions

+### Select/Unselect/Hover

+Currently these simply change the colour in symbol, however, as they are abstracted they can be readily changed to just the Symbol Id for **Symbol** to do various animations.

+### Updating bounding boxes

+`updateBBox (boxesToUpdate:(XYPos*XYPos*CommonTypes.ComponentId) list) : (XYPos*XYPos*CommonTypes.ComponentId) list `

+This function is abstracted out and can therefore be easily moved to **Symbol** as needed.

+### In the Multi-Select Box

+`inSelBox ((sc:XYPos), (ec:XYPos)): (CommonTypes.ComponentId) list `

+This checks whether the co-ordinates of bounding boxes are inside the start and end corners of the multi-select box.
+Further applications of this include prevention of the overlapping components in snap-to-align functions, although this is yet to be implemented in the group stage.

+### In the Range of a Port

+`inRangeofPort (mousepos:XYPos) (sId:CommonTypes.ComponentId) : Option<CommonTypes.Port>`

+Checks if the mouse position is over a port when hovering over a component.

 <!---
 # SVG Draw Application Project Skeleton Code For HLP Project 2021